danlmyers/teleport-exercise/rfd/001-kubernetes-proxy.md

 ## Why

-This service is proposed to streamline Kubernetes deployment management, improve scalability and availability of applications, and enhance security measures in client-server communication.
+This service is developed as a part of the Level 4 exercise for Teleport's Site Reliability Engineering (SRE) role.
+It aims to streamline Kubernetes deployment management, demonstrating capabilities in handling Kubernetes resources effectively.

 ## Details